stalwartlabs/jmap-server/README.md

 do not hesitate to reach us on [Github Discussions](https://github.com/stalwartlabs/jmap-server/discussions) or [Discord](https://discord.gg/jtgtCNj66U).
 Additionally you may become a sponsor to obtain priority support from Stalwart Labs Ltd.

-## Roadmap

-The following major features and enhancements are planned for Stalwart JMAP:

-- Quota support
-- Filtering support (Sieve filters as well as other mechanisms)
-- JMAP Contacts, Calendars and Tasks support (currently IETF drafts)
-- Performance enhancements
-- Jepsen testing

 ## Documentation

 Table of Contents